Miami Sound Machine: Let It Loose / Anything for You

-1989, Gloria Estefan, departure of the original members and beyond

-1988–present

-By the end of 1988, none of the originating members of the group that once was Miami Sound Machine were performing with Estefan.
+By the end of 1988, none of the originating members Miami Sound Machine were performing with Estefan.
 A new rhythm section was put in place, and the horn section was expanded.

 Although there have been changes in personnel, three members (Jorge Casas, Clay Ostwald and Teddy Mulet) have performed with Estefan since 1986.
 The current rhythm section has been in place since 1992 (with the subsequent addition of drummer Olbin Burgos and percussionist Edwin Bonilla).
 Seven members of the Miami Sound Machine lineage appeared in New York City's staging of the Broadway show On Your Feet!: Jorge Casas, Clay Ostwald, Teddy Mulet, Olbin Burgos, Edwin Bonilla, Tom Timko and David Fernandez.

 Revamping attempt

 In 2002, an attempt was made to create a shoot-off "Miami Sound Machine" with a new eponymous album (produced by Emilio Estefan) and a completely different lineup consisting of Lorena Pinot, Sohanny Gross and Carla Ramirez.

 Without Gloria Estefan's signature vocals or any real connection to the preexisting Miami Sound Machine musicians, however, the new project was only met with moderate success in a few select European countries and failed to chart significantly in the United States.